Limenius/symfony-react-sandbox/README.md

     composer install
     npm install # or yarn install if you use yarn

+Configure your database editing `app/config/parameters.yml` and setting your database name, user and password.
+Then, create the schema and load fixtures:

+    bin/console doctrine:schema:create
+    bin/console hautelook:fixtures:load

+This should populate your database with some tasty sample data.

 And then, run a live server with Webpack hot-reloading of assets:

 * Building the server-side react Webpack bundle.

     webpack --config webpack.config.serverside.js --watch

 or simply `npm run webpack-serverside`